FarzamHejaziK/DyLoc/README.md

 ## Get Rid of Matlab Codes

 In case you dont want to bother yourself running matlab codes.
 All reqired .npz files can be found in [Datasets](https://drive.google.com/drive/folders/1zXTY_Kx6ODgQFKLPeeEJ-ax2rfIZyAxR?usp=sharing).
 You need to copy and paste them in Data folder for doing the correspong job!
-Having this foler there is no need for running any Matlab codes or conversion from CSV to NPZ.
+Having this foler, there is no need for running any Matlab codes or conversion from CSV to NPZ.

 ## Data Folder